philc/book-notes/business/paul graham essays.md

   * Some fields have lower overlap between teachers and the top practitioners.
 This is why majoring in business in undergrad is not a good idea -- you will not be learning from the best practitioners.
-  * (Although for undergrad isn't it more important that the professor is a good teacher rater than a good practitioner?)
+  * (Although for undergrad isn't it more important that the professor is a good teacher rather than a good practitioner?)
 * "The eminent... are weighed down by their eminence.
 Eminence is like a suit: it impresses the wrong people, and it constrains the wearer."